Close

 Wrongful Death

-When someone dies due to another person’s carelessness or misconduct, it is known as wrongful death.
+When someone dies because of another person’s carelessness or misconduct, it is known as wrongful death.
 In Jonesboro, car accidents are perhaps the biggest reason for wrongful deaths.
 Excessive speeding, driving while intoxicated, and texting while driving are all factors that can significantly elevate the likelihood of a severe accident resulting in a fatality.

 For a free case assessment with our car accident attorneys, contact us today at (479) 316-0438.